akhoury/nano-cache/README.md

 # Advanced Options
 * `compress` - use compression to reduce in-memory cache size.
-Defaults to true, but can be disabled for improved peformance.
+Defaults to true, but can be disabled for improved speed at the cost of memory size.
 * `minFreeMem` - items will be evicted from cache if `os.freemem()` is lower.
-Defaults to 2% of total memory.
+Defaults to 5% of total memory.
 * `maxEvictBytes`  - maximum amount of memory to be evicted on check, which leaves time for garbage collection.

 # License